LauritsSkov/Introgression-detection/Simulating data/README.md

 ![het_vs_archaic](https://user-images.githubusercontent.com/30321818/46918823-3b9f1600-cfd7-11e8-973b-c3054d1aa028.jpg)

 In the top panel you see the posterior probability of being in the archaic state along the 5 Mb of simulated sequence.
 The orange bars are the mean posterior probability of being archaic for each state.
 So even if some windows have a posterior probability of 1.0 its the mean of the segment that I care about.
+The reason we have an precision of almost 100 % is that the false positives are filtered out because their mean posterior probability is less than our cutoff of 0.9.
 The green bars are where the actual archaic sequence is.
 There is a row for each haplotype but I assume that I dont know the phase in this example.
 In the lower panel I show the snp density.